Double child killer denied parole

 Colin Pitchfork: Double child killer denied parole

-A double child killer who was the first person to be convicted using DNA evidence has been refused parole.
+A double child killer who was the first person to be convicted of murder using DNA evidence has been refused parole.

 Colin Pitchfork was given life sentences in 1988 for the rapes and murders of 15-year-olds Lynda Mann and Dawn Ashworth in Leicestershire.